-- Includes diesel powered equipment and vehicles used in construction, handling of cargo (including at ports and airports), agriculture, mining, or energy production (including stationary generators and pumps). - o Must provide documentation of operating at least 500 hours/year during the two years prior to upgrade (250 hours/year for agricultural pumps) - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.
+- Includes diesel powered equipment and vehicles used in construction, handling of cargo (including at ports and airports), agriculture, mining, or energy production (including stationary generators and pumps). - Must provide documentation of operating at least 500 hours/year during the two years prior to upgrade within the state of Rhode Island (250 hours/year for agricultural pumps) - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.

-Applicants must demonstrate administrative capacity to manage their grant funds and comply with applicable state and federal fiscal requirements including, but not limited to, accounting, recordkeeping, procurement, and reporting procedures.
+Applicants must demonstrate an administrative capacity to manage their grant funds and comply with applicable state and federal fiscal requirements including, but not limited to, accounting, recordkeeping, procurement, and reporting procedures.
 Grants are administered on a reimbursement basis.
-Applicants must also demonstrate ability to manage their project, document matching funds, and report on progress of deliverables specified in a Grant Agreement.
+Applicants must also demonstrate the ability to manage their project, document cost-share/matching funds, and report on progress of deliverables specified in a Grant Agreement.